Uclusion/uclusion-blog/_posts/2021-07-21-continuous-improvement.md

 ## Pick the Tools and Process that Work
 You need process and tools for approving and organizing work among a group of peers, that _don't take much time._
-You may have meetings occasionally, but the heavy lifting has to come from a project management tool designed to make sure you don't waste those meetings on overhead and poorly defined agendas.
+You may have meetings occasionally, but you need a project management tool designed to make sure you don't waste those meetings on overhead and poorly defined agendas.

 Incidentally, you don't have to write it yourself.
 At Uclusion we've spent years bootstrapping just such a tool to help you.